lulzapps/ElectronCpp/README.md

 - [ ] Building an executable file from the Electron app
 - [ ] Building an installer install
 - [ ] Everything built with CMake commands (i.e. `cmake --build .`)
+- [ ] Electron app will use custom libraries via Webpack

 ## Project Structure